Heartworm Prevention in Chicago

 A mosquito becomes infected with worm larvae when it bites an already-infected host.
 Mosquitoes carrying roundworm larvae called microfilaria can pass these larvae to another host by taking a blood meal.
 Once transmitted, the larvae will enter and circulate through the host’s bloodstream, eventually finding their way to the heart and major blood vessels.

 Heartworms mature within 6 months and can live in their hosts for several years.
 During this time, they will mate and produce offspring.
 As their numbers multiply, they cause lasting damage to the heart, lungs, and arteries.

-Is Heartworm Disease Treatable?
+Heartworm Disease is Treatable

-Yes.
+Yes, heartworm disease is treatable.
 However, if treatment comes late, your pet’s health will remain affected for the rest of their life.
 The sooner the treatment, the better the outcome.
 That being said, heartworm disease treatment is very costly and requires repeat visits.
 The best possible treatment you can opt for is total prevention.

-Our doctors recommend keeping your pet on heartworm preventives all 12 months out of the year.
+Our veterinarians recommend keeping your pet on heartworm preventives all 12 months out of the year.
 This ensures that there are no gaps in their treatment and reduces their risk of infection significantly.
 Furthermore, pets should be tested for heartworm infection annually.
 Even with the smallest possible risk of infection, 100% protection is not a guarantee.

 Our animal hospital offers a variety of heartworm prevention options.
 If you have questions about them, please call us at (312) 585-7825 for more information.
 Our goal is to keep your pet heartworm-negative for life!